 There’s even an essential FX mixer that comes complete with different effects and 64 FX channels.
 You’ll also be able to seamlessly import FLP and MIDI files right here.
 Now, after mentioning a handful of programs that came attached with price tags, this one can be availed of absolutely free of cost.

 4 – Cakewalk Sonar:

 If you’re on the lookout for a professional software treat and didn’t find it already, then we urge you to take a peek at this particular inclusion in our software similar to GarageBand lineup.
 The digital audio workstation enables you to toggle seamlessly between mixing, mastering, performing, editing and recording, all through the Skylight user interface.

-What’s more, this particular delight also features an Overloud TH2 amp simulator, R-Mix Sonar, ProChannel Console Emulator and a plethora of enhancements.
+What’s more, Cakewalk Sonar also features an Overloud TH2 amp simulator, R-Mix Sonar, ProChannel Console Emulator and a plethora of enhancements.
 The program comes bundled up in three versions namely Producer, Studio and Essential which are priced at $499, $199 and $99, respectively.
-If you fall under the Pro category, then making sweet sounding melodies will be a ‘cakewalk’ for you.
+If you fall under the Pro category, then making sweet-sounding melodies will be a ‘cakewalk’ for you.

 5 – Audacity:

 The cross-platform, open-source digital audio editor and recorder can be used for carrying out a host of actions.
 Some of these include editing MP3, AIFF, Ogg Vorbis, and WAV sound files as well as mixing different sounds together by cutting, splicing and copying selected audio bits.
 What’s more, you can even transform all your much-loved retro records and tapes into CDs or digital recordings.